jnktsj/DNApi/README.md

 #### Options
 ##### Adapter removal
 ###### -l BP
-3′ adapter prefix match length. `dnai` only considers perfect adapter matches.
+3′ adapter prefix match length. `dnapi` only considers perfect adapter matches.
 The default is 7nt.
 This option affects the length of predicted 3′ adapter sequences in the final output.
 ###### -m BP